celo-org/build-with-celo-hackathon/README.md

 TEAM MEMBERS AND ROLES

 We have below our actual project members and their role:
-- Arold TOUKO DANKOUE: A Blockchain Architect
+- Arold TOUKO DANKOUE: A Blockchain Developer
+- Roberto charel KOUEGOUA NINTCHEU : Frontend Developer

 HACKATHON TRACK: SOCIALFI

 Food (1): total contribution of a period, act of receiving the total contribution of a period.